Slalamander/inkBoard-docs/docs/source/documentation/types.rst

 Configuration Types
 --------------------

-These types usually mean an attribute requires some more configuration when used in the YAML configuration.
+These types usually mean an attribute requires some more configuration when used in the YAML configuration, like aditional keys.

-.. autoclass:: ElementActionType
+.. autoclass-custom:: ElementActionType
-    :no-index:
     :members:
     :exclude-members: __init__,  __new__